-Dr. Jill Stoddart, Director of Research, Development & Outcomes
+Dr. Jill Stoddart, Executive Director

 Jill leads several multi-sector collaborative projects focusing on preventing child abuse and neglect.
 Her experience in multiple sectors serving children and families has led to positive changes in the provision of evidenced-based services ranging from resilience promotion for children and youth to decolonizing trauma based parenting programs for specific cultural groups.
 This work has ensured that funds raised by Family and Children’s Services Foundation benefits not only children, youth and families involved in Child Welfare, but also other marginalized populations facing adversities such as trauma, social isolation, poverty, and re-settlement issues.
 Jill has a Masters and a PhD in Social Work from Wilfrid Laurier University in Ontario, Canada and also holds a position of Assistant Professor (status only) at the Factor-Inwentash Faculty of Social Work, University of Toronto.

 Jill is the proud mother of three children who are now grown and have families of their own.
 She enjoys spending time with her husband Dave and can often be found out walking or hiking with a few of her 5 rescue grand-puppies or playing with her beautiful grand daughter.
 If you’d like to learn more about the research that supports the work of the Foundation email Jill at firstname.lastname@example.org

 With over 25 years in the social profit sector, Jennifer has a passion for community, social justice, and equitable philanthropy.